vivaxgen/MicroHaps/README.md

 Running the MicroHaplotype pipeline carries out both quality control of raw read data, as well as downstream processing, including DADA 2.

-Run the below command to generate a sample file for the pipeline.
+Run the below command to generate a sample file for the pipeline in the sirectory containing your raw FASTQ reads.
 Alternatively, you can manually create a CSV sample file with only the samples you require.
 The CSV needs the sample IDs (which should correspond to your FASTQ file IDs) in a single column with "sample" as the column name.
 The column name "sample" is case sensitive.
 ```
 ls *_R1.fastq.gz | sed 's/.fastq.gz//' | sed 's/_R1$//' | (echo "sample" && cat -) | sed 's/ \+/,/g' > sample_file.csv
 ```